dart-lang/site-www/src/tools/pub/cmd/pub-global.md

 $ pub global run foo:bar arg1 arg2
 {% endprettify %}

-### Configuring a package
+### Configuring package executables

 If you are not a package developer, you can skip this section.

-A package may choose to expose some of its scripts as executables that can be run directly from the command line.
+A package can expose some of its scripts as executables that can be run directly from the command line.
 The script or scripts must be listed in the [`executables`](/tools/pub/pubspec.html#executables)